ziadsharara/e-commerce/README.md

-# 🛒 E-Commerce RESTful API
+# Happy Shop E-Commerce RESTful API 🛒

-### ✅ Production-Ready Back-End for Online Stores
+### Production-Ready Back-End for Online Stores  ✅
 > A scalable and modular e-commerce back-end API built with **Node.js**, **Express.js**, and **MongoDB** — fully implemented and developed by me as a complete back-end solution for online shopping platforms.

 ---